TeskaLabs/splang-docs/docs/language/performance.md

 SP-Lang is designed to deliver a very high performance.

 Internally, it compiles provided expressions into a machine code, using [LLVM IR](https://llvm.org) and large degree of optimizations that are possible thanks to a functional structure of the language.
-It offers extremelly high single CPU core throughput with a seamless ability to scale procesing to available CPU cores and take full benefits of modern CPU architectures.
+It offers extremely high single CPU core throughput with a seamless ability to scale processing to available CPU cores and take full benefits of modern CPU architectures.

 Performance tests measures throughput in _EPS_, Events per seconds.
 Events per second is a term used in IT management to define the number of events that are processed by SP-Lang expression in one second.